Advanced Leadership Training Program (ALTP)

 Employer Support.
 Participants are required to have the active and demonstrable support of their employers for this time commitment in the form of time-off from work to participate in the on-site events.
 (Many employers will also support the program tuition and associated expenses of the participants.)
 The application requires a supervisor endorsement as part of the submission.

 Technology Resources.
-Participants must have access to the hardware and software to participate in distance learning.
+Participants must have computer and internet access to participate in distance learning.
 The program cannot assume any costs for the computer and communication systems used by the participants.

 COVID-19 Vaccination.
 For the health and safety of all involved in ALTP when we meet in person, RIHEL requires that each participant, faculty and staff has received all COVID-19 vaccine doses in the primary series and is up to date with their available boosters as recommended and described here, by the CDC.